France

 (1 votes)

-Some visitors have claimed to see flickering lights and have felt sudden chills in certain areas of the hotel.
+Some guests have claimed to see apparitions of former residents and have experienced sudden drops in temperature in certain rooms.

 🎃 How scary does this look?